How To Improve Your Credit Score

 7) Increase Your Credit Limits

-Another way to make your credit utilization score look better is to call your credit card lenders and ask for a higher credit limit.
+Another way to potentially improve your credit utilization ratio is to call your credit card lenders and ask for a higher credit limit.
 If you owe $1,000 on a $2,000 limit, you’re using 50% of your limit; if you can get an increase to $3,500, your utilization drops to 28.6%.

-Even if you never had a credit card, most people have a history of paying at least some bills, such as rent and utilities, or a car payment.
-Having a strong payment history with these types of bills can be used to show that you are a reliable borrower, and may even be reported to the bureaus as a part of your credit score.
+Most people have a history of paying at least some bills, such as rent, utilities or a car payment.
+Having a strong payment history with these types of bills can show that you are a reliable borrower and may even be reported to the bureaus as a part of your credit score.

 How to Start Building Credit

-• Apply for a secured credit card: Secured credit cards are different in that they require a deposit.
-Like regular credit cards, (and unlike debit or prepaid cards) they can help you build credit by reporting your activity to the major credit bureaus.
+• Apply for a secured credit card: Secured credit cards differ from others because they require a deposit.
+Like regular credit cards (but unlike debit or prepaid cards), they can help you build credit by reporting your activity to the major credit bureaus.

 • Apply for a credit-builder loan: Typically issued by credit unions, these small loans generally have short (6-24 month) terms.
 Making these payments on time allows the credit union to make positive reports to the credit bureaus on your activity.